gplcc/gplcc/Corporate.md

 If your company is interested in supporting the GPLv2 Cure Commitment initiative, you simply need to take the following three simple steps., and then two more optional steps:

-1) Copy the file "GPLv2 Cure Commitment-Corporate.txt” into a text editor on your computer.
+1) Copy the file "GPLv2 Cure Commitment-Corporate.md” into a text editor on your computer.

 2) Search and replace “YOUR COMPANY” with your company name.